jernejk/jernejk/README.md

 - ♥️ I support many organizations, projects and developers on GitHub and [OpenCollective](https://opencollective.com/jernej-kavka)
 - 📫 How to reach me: @jernej_kavka
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Spend more time in VR than outside 🤖
+- ⚡ Fun fact: Back in 2015, I created an AI agent that could make me a sandwich just to win a bet.

 ## GitHub Stats